 Converting to and from PDF

 However, converting PDFs back to Word or PowerPoint is more difficult, as tools must estimate the original structure without Microsoft's proprietary formatting logic.
-Low-quality or scanned PDFs can exacerbate issues, making fully editable files harder to achieve.
+Low-quality or scanned PDFs can worsen issues, making fully editable files harder to achieve.

-Conversion Type | Key Points | Potential Issues |
+| Conversion Type | Key points | Potential Issues |

-Microsoft Office to PDF |
+| Microsoft Office to PDF |

 |

-Minimal issues; High success rate with proper tools like PDF2Go or direct export |
+Minimal issues; high success rate with proper tools like PDF2Go or direct export |

-PDF to Word/PowerPoint |
+| PDF to Word/PowerPoint |

 |